mariomulansky/PySpike/Readme.md

 Both the ISI and the SPIKE distance computation require the presence of auxiliary spikes, so make sure you have those in your spike trains:

     spike_train = spk.add_auxiliary_spikes(spike_train, (T_start, T_end))
-    # you provide only a single value, it is interpreted as T_end, while T_start=0
+    # if you provide only a single value, it is interpreted as T_end, while T_start=0
     spike_train = spk.add_auxiliary_spikes(spike_train, T_end)

 ## Computing bi-variate distances